The European market potential for avocados

 Italy is still emerging as an avocado country.
 The potential of its large population and underdeveloped consumption should be a reason for exporters to maintain a focus on Italy.

-The avocado consumption in Italy is very small in comparison with the population size (less than 700g per capita) and far behind the Western European average.
+The avocado consumption in Italy is very small in comparison with the population size (less than 800 g per capita).
+It is far behind the Western European average.
 In Italy consumers hold on to traditional fruit and vegetables.
 ‘New products’ such as avocados take time to be introduced.
-Green skins and smaller sizes (12-14) are popular, but people are getting more used to the Hass variety as well.
+Green skins and smaller sizes are popular, but people are getting more used to the Hass variety as well.

-Although Italy is currently not among the top five import countries in Europe, the potential of its avocado market must be counted among the ones with the highest potential.
+Although Italy is currently not among the top consumer countries in Europe, its avocado market must be counted among the ones with the highest potential.

 Tip: